Probing the Sivers Asymmetry with Transverse Energy-Energy Correlators in the Small-$x$ Regime: Acknowledgment

 \section{Acknowledgment}

-We thank Adrian Dumitru and Heikki Mäntysaari for discussions.
+We thank Adrian Dumitru, Heikki Mäntysaari, and Marco Radici for discussions and comments.
 Z.K., D.P., and J.P. are supported National Science Foundation under grant No.~PHY-1945471.
 This work is also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.